folbricht/routedns/doc/configuration.md

 ### Plain DNS Resolver

 Plain, un-encrypted DNS protocol clients for UDP or TCP.
 Use `protocol = "udp"` or `protocol = "tcp"`.
+Note that UDP responses can be truncated so it is common to use use it in combination with a [truncate-retry](#Retrying-Truncated-Responses) group to define a fallback.

 Examples: